antmicro/kenning/docs/source/cmd-usage.md

 The list of options depends on [](modelwrapper-api) and [](dataset-api).
 ```

-In the end, the training can be configured as follows:
+At the end, the training can be configured as follows:

 ```bash
 python -m kenning.scenarios.model_training \